 Giving Birth in Japan in 1981: Barbara’s Story

-If you’ve ever wondered what it was like to give birth in the inaka (countryside) of Japan in 1981, as a foreigner, then you’ll want to read Barbara’s story.
-Barbara is a mother of six who had her first child in Canada before giving birth to her second in Japan, so she knew what to expect in terms of giving birth in a sense, but she knew navigating something she had done once before in Canada would be different in Japan, in particular childbirth practices and postpartum care, and the only things she knew were from word-of-mouth.
-(I’m going to be honest here, I would have head for the hills if I heard what she did!)
+Barbara is a mother of six who had her first child in Canada before giving birth to her second in Japan, so she knew what to expect in terms of giving birth in a sense.
+But she knew navigating something she had done once before in Canada would be different in Japan, in particular childbirth practices and postpartum care, and the only things she knew were from word-of-mouth.
+(I’m going to be honest here, I would have headed for the hills back then if I had heard what she did!)

 Get comfy, this is going to be quite the read, with some things familiar (if you have given birth in Japan) and others… not so much.